 Whether you’re on your date night, in the car on a road trip, or over dinner…

-These conversation starters give you the chance to infuse more intimacy into your relationship as often as you’d like.
+These conversation topics give you the chance to infuse more intimacy into your relationship as often as you’d like.

 Some recommendations on how to use these conversation starters: